N3onFlux/LTGDroid/README.md

 }
 ```

+### Ensure Proper Configuration of ADB and Emulator Commands

-- Ensure that both adb and emulator commands are available and properly configured in your system's environment PATH.
+Make sure that both `adb` and `emulator` commands are available and properly configured in your system's environment PATH.
 These tools are essential for interacting with the Android Debug Bridge (ADB) and controlling the Android Emulator, respectively.

-- Run LTGDroid on a target bug report:
+### Run LTGDroid on a target bug report

 ```bash
 python main.py -avd_name Avd_0 -avd_port 5554 -bug_name Anki-Android#5753 -apk_name Anki-Android_v2.9.1.apk -max_transition 100 -max_step 30 -llm_first_branch_limit 6 -llm_second_branch_limit 3